doing-science-to-stuff/ndt/aws/README.md

 This document provides a minimal set of instructions for getting NDT running on an Amazon Web Services HPC cluster.
-To keep these instructions as simple as possible, many common practices especially with respect to security are left out.
+To keep these instructions as simple as possible, many common practices especially with respect to security have been left out.
 Use at your own risk.
-These instructions were last verfied to work on 2019-05-13.
+These instructions were last verified to work on 2019-05-13.

 ---